USAID | Global Health Fellows Program II

 GHFP-II, led by the Public Health Institute (PHI), helps USAID address its immediate and emerging human capital needs by developing a diverse group of global health professionals to support and sustain the effectiveness of the Agency's current and future health programs.
 At different stages of their careers, this cadre of global health talent is motivated, technically excellent, well-supported, representative of the diversity of the American people, and committed to contributing to USAID's success in key global health priority areas.

 The GHFP-II team identifies, recruits, hires and manages the performance and professional development of fellows and interns at all levels.
 Fellowships are generally limited to two years with the option to extend for an additional two years.
 In the US, placements can occur in Washington DC, USAID Bureaus, other federal agencies, and USAID partner organizations.
 Outside the US, placements can occur in Missions, Ministries, NGOs, and USAID partner country offices.
-Innovations include rotations, new types of participants include short-term, private sector fellowships (with GHFP-II partner CDS Solutions) and non-traditional placements at a variety of sites that provide added value in accomplishing the strategic objectives of the Agency and participating NGOs/PVOs/CBOs.
+Innovations include rotations and other types of participants including short-term, private sector fellowships (with GHFP-II partner PYXERA Global), undergraduate overseas internships (with GHFP-II partner GlobeMed) and one year early career fellowships (with GHFP-II partner Global Health Corps).
+There are also non-traditional placements at a variety of sites that provide added value in accomplishing the strategic objectives of the Agency and participating NGOs/PVOs/CBOs.

 Internships include a cohort summer program based in Washington, DC and international placements and internships on-demand and upon-request.
 GHFP-II provides advisory services to onsite managers who oversee fellows and interns to encourage efficient and effective oversight of fellows and interns.
 GHFP-II partner, Management Systems International (MSI), helps support an integrated performance-oriented approach to the fellows' professional development, setting their experience into a larger career strategy including coaching and an active alumni program.
 GHFP-II also contributes to the professional development of Foreign Service Nationals.